--Alameda County Stories
+- Alameda County Stories

-Participating in decisions about the present and future is a fundamental human need, closely tied to the need to have power over one's life.
-Several educational reformers believe that ignoring this need - not only among children, but also among families, teachers, and other school staff - makes schools alienating places.
-18 Sarasonww states it simply:"when one has no stake in the way things are, when one's needs are provided no forum, when one sees oneself as the object of unilateral actions, it takes no particular wisdom to suggest that one would rather be elsewhere."
+that ignoring this need - not only among children, but also among families, teachers, and other school staff - makes schools alienating places.
+18 Sarasonww states it simply: "when one has no stake in the way things are, when one's needs are provided no forum, when one sees oneself as the object of unilateral actions, it takes no particular wisdom to suggest that one would rather be elsewhere."
 19